Definition of DITA maps

 Maps draw on a rich set of existing best practices and standards for defining information models, such as hierarchical task analysis.
 They also support the definition of non-hierarchical relationships, such as matrices and groups, which provide a set of capabilities that has similarities to Resource Description Framework (RDF) and ISO topic maps.

-non-DITA resources, for example, HTML and TXT files.
+non-DITA resources, for example, HTML and plain text files.
 The

 to create relationships among the referenced topics, maps, and non-DITA